codesinger/shu/doc/shu-manual.md

 into the keyring buffer (`**shu-keyring**`) to see if there are any complaints about syntax errors in the file.

+# shu-match #

+Functions that use functions in shu-match.el

+## List of functions by alias name ##

+A list of aliases and associated function names.

+#### find-variables ####
+[Command]
+ (Function: shu-match-find-variables)

+Find what might be all of the variable declarations in a header file by doing a reverse tokenized scan looking for all occurrences of operator ";" followed by something that matches the regular expression for a C++ name.
+Then take each line that matches and put it in the buffer "`**shu-vars**`".

+## List of functions and variables ##

+List of functions and variable definitions in this package.

+#### shu-match-find-semi-names ####
+shu-match-find-semi-names *token-list*
+[Function]

+With a match list that is a semi-colon followed by the regular expression for a C++ name, do a reverse tokenized match for all occurrences, then take each line that holds a match and put it into the buffer "`**shu-vars**`",

+#### shu-match-find-variables ####
+[Command]
+ (Alias: find-variables)

+Find what might be all of the variable declarations in a header file by doing a reverse tokenized scan looking for all occurrences of operator ";" followed by something that matches the regular expression for a C++ name.
+Then take each line that matches and put it in the buffer "`**shu-vars**`".

+#### shu-match-set-alias ####
+[Function]

+Set the common alias names for the functions in shu-match, These are generally the same as the function names with the leading shu- prefix removed.

 # shu-misc #